temporalio/documentation/docs/server/multi-cluster.md

       rpcAddress: "127.0.0.1:8233"
 ```

-Then you can use tctl admin tool to add cluster connection.
+Then you can use the `tctl admin` tool to add cluster connections.
 All operations should be executed on both ends.

 ```shell
 # Add cluster B connection into cluster A